bitwalker/distillery/docs/introduction/understanding_releases.md

 ## Startup and lifecycle

-Mix itself loads/starts things a little differently than OTP releases, in order to provide `Mix.Config`, as well as its task infrastructure.
+Mix itself loads/starts things a little differently than OTP releases, in order to provide `Mix.Configig`, as well as its task infrastructure.
 For example, when using `mix run` to start your project, Mix compiles, then loads and starts the `:kernel`, `:stdlib`, `:compiler`, `:elixir`, and `:mix` applications, at which point Mix will use the project definition to load and start applications as needed.
 Before it does this though, it